anujayghosh/cse527-finalproject/README.md

 Integration of Dot Annotations:
 Checkpoints can be downloaded from (https://drive.google.com/drive/folders/1q83UQ_qIpR5TGJwZD5lwabb9-hnwIfg_?usp=sharing) and added to the repository.
 Each folder has "model_best.pth" file with the trained weights for testing and analysis.

+Please ensure test is set to test.txt for Testing and change it to val.txt for Validation if not already done.
+Model Checkpoint folder should be the model being used in the {config_file}.yaml file - (done already).

 Please use the following table to run the commands and replace the config file names in the command above as necessary:
 |Total Exemplars|OG BB| Pseudo BB|Test| |Val| |Model Checkpoint|Config| | |
 |:----|:----|:----|:----|:----|:----|:----|:----|:----|:----|:----|